Followers

 Viceroy of New Spain

-After a short rest back in Spain, Galvez was sent once more to America in October 1784.
-This time to serve as captain-general and governor of Cuba.
-In 1785 he was appointed Viceroy of New Spain (central and north America plus the islands) to succeed his father, who had held the post but died in November 1784.
-So the ever flexible and upwardly mobile Gálvez and his family moved to Mexico City.
-He proved as effective a governor in peace as general in war.
-The new Viceroy quickly became endeared to the people by opening up not only the resources of the government but also his personal fortune to help the populace, who were suffering from famine.
-Among Galvez's achievements as Viceroy were the start of the reconstruction of the Castle of Chapultepec, and the completion of the Cathedral of Mexico, the largest cathedral in the western hemisphere.
-As is the case so often in history, when the smoke of battle clears, true warriors, become builders.
+The adaptable and ambitious Gálvez and his family then moved to Mexico City.
+He proved to be as effective a governor during peaceful times as he was a general in war.
+The new Viceroy quickly earned the affection of the people by opening up not only government resources but also his personal fortune to aid those suffering from famine.
+Among Gálvez’s achievements as Viceroy were the commencement of the reconstruction of the Castle of Chapultepec and the completion of the Cathedral of Mexico, the largest cathedral in the Western Hemisphere.
+As often happens in history, when the smoke of battle clears, true warriors become builders.

 A Sudden End, or Not...

-Unfortunately for the people of New Spain, Bernardo de Gálvez died suddenly of the fever on 30 November 1786.
-They buried him alongside his father in the wall of the Church of San Fernando.
-Eight days after his funeral, his widow gave birth to another child.
-But his name lives on beyond his progeny.
-There are numerous streets and towns named for this great Spanish hero of the American Revolution.
-While he was Viceroy of New Spain Gálvez ordered José de Eviaqv's survey of the Gulf Coast.
-The mapmaker named the biggest bay on the Texas coast Bahía de Galvezton, a name later altered to Galveston.
-One can only speculate what might have transpired had Galvez not died so young.
-Clearly, one of the most remarkable and talented soldiers and statesmen Spain ever produced, Galvez might have accomplished much more in developing Spanish America.
-Who knows, had he lived, the face of the Americas might have been vastly different.
-Just how different, I shall leave to speculation.
+While he was Viceroy of New Spain, Gálvez ordered José de Eviaqv's survey of the Gulf Coast.
+The mapmaker named the largest bay on the Texas coast Bahía de Galvezton, a name later changed to Galveston.
+One can only wonder what might have happened if Galvez hadn’t died so young.
+Clearly, one of the most remarkable and talented soldiers and statesmen Spain ever produced, Galvez might have achieved much more in developing Spanish America.